Byron Bay Cookies – A Crumbly Review

 The wonderful smell of chocolate wafted upwards as soon as I opened the Triple Choc Fudge packet.
 Half biscuit, half cookie they don’t resist the bite, but are just the right side of crumbly.
 Unlike some chocolate chip cookies which can be quite sickly, these were not too sweet, but were very chocolatey.
 The biscuit mixture is liberally studded with chunks of white chocolate, dark chocolate and fudge which provide the majority of the sweetness.

-The Milk Choc Chunk was my personal favourite having an almost creamy taste and texture with lots of chocolate studded throughout – you can see from the picture that these are by no means chocolate in name only.
+The Milk Choc Chunk was my personal favourite as it has an almost creamy taste and texture with lots of chocolate studded throughout.
+You can see from the picture above that these are by no means chocolate in name only.

 CT’s favourite was the White Choc Chunk & Macadamia Nut, which was the company’s original cookie and I guess has withstood the test of time.
 It didn’t last long with us though.
 He felt macadamia nuts would make anything delicious, but particularly liked the crunchiness of the nuts contrasted with the creamy chocolate.

-Dotty would especially appeal to children as the top is covered in colourfully coated chocolate beans that make for a fun look – the colours used in the beans are all natural.
+Dotty has to be aimed at kids, both little and large.
+The tops are covered in colourfully coated chocolate beans that make for a fun look.
+So they’re especially appealing to children.
+And I’m pleased to report that the colours used in the beans are all natural.
 The cookie itself is full of milk chocolate chunks.
-This one was sweeter than the others because of the sugar coated beans, but nonetheless tasty for that.
+Dotty is sweeter than the others because of the sugar coated beans, but nonetheless tasty.